-Provisions Affecting Section 719 and 909
+Provisions Affecting Section 719

 Section 719 of the Michigan Vehicle Code governs the maximum length and height of vehicles operating on Michigan highways.
-Subsection 719(7) indicates that a person who violates the section "is responsible for a civil infraction."
-House Bill 5453 (H-3) would add the phrase "and shall pay a civil fine of not more than \$500.00."
-The bill would also amend Section 907 to indicate the civil fine under Section 719(7) is not more than \$500.00.
+The section indicates that a person who violates the section "is responsible for a civil infraction."
+House Bill 5453 would add the phrase "and shall pay a civil fine of not more than \$500.00."